Vedant1206/Personal-HealthCare/README.md

 # Personal Healthcare

-Tell users they do not have cancers
+Tell users they do not have cancers stage 4

 # Contributors
 - Kien Mai

+#